 - Another solo woman RVer (Sue, from the interview above this one!) drove 2 1/2 hours to pull me out with her big girl truck.

 - A member of a Facebook group talked me through building a ramp with spare wood and using a jack to rock the RV out of the mud.

 - The guy who was ahead of me in line towed the RV into a safe space and then gave me a ride to town for parts.

 - A friend got on the phone with me to calm me down and researched nearest tire places.
 We then did a virtual toast when I was all set and safe.

 So along with the cliched “feel the fear and do it anyway” attitude you must develop to drive your rig, make connections.
 Ask for help.
 Receive it with graciousness and gratitude.
 And pay it forward whenever you get the chance.

 Looking forward to crossing paths someday- and if you need anything at all, please just ask me!”

-We hope all these amazing perspectives were helpful, and please feel free to share it with anyone who might benefit from the resources here.
-As always, we’d love to hear from you in the comments below, whether you’re a driver with more tips to share, or you hope to be!
+I hope all these amazing perspectives were helpful, and please feel free to share it with anyone who might benefit from the resources here.
+As always, I’d love to hear from you in the comments below, whether you’re a driver with more tips to share, or you hope to be!